hustky3932/daunted/README.md

 1.  **Clone the repository:**
     ```bash
     git clone <your-repository-url>
-    cd DAUNTED # Or your project's root directory
+    cd Spartan # Or your project's root directory
     ```

 2.  **Install dependencies:**
-    Navigate to the `packages/DAUNTED` directory (or the root of this specific package if it's part of a monorepo like Eliza OS).
+    Navigate to the `packages/Spartan` directory (or the root of this specific package if it's part of a monorepo like Eliza OS).
     ```bash
     npm install
     # OR